anargu/multiply-go/README.md

 A GRPC & API Rest service to provide a single operation: multiplication of 2 numbers

+## Notes

+Decided the scope to be float64.
+As GRPC deals with float64.
+Containerized: Docker
+CI/CD: Github Actions
+Telemetry: Promotheus/OpenTelemetry
+BigNumbers???
+BigNumbers can solve issues on operations with extremely big numbers at a cost of increasing computing space,time

 ## What this service does?

 Multiply 2 numbers.
 The number values ranges all IEEE-754 32-bit floating-point numbers (about 7 decimal digits, and a max value of 3.40282346638528859811704183484516925440e38).